PaulAndreRada/craneo/README.md

 </br>

 ### Create a commands list for your response
-The `commands:` inside a response object must be supplied using regular expressions. </br>Craneo uses regular expressions to match any command supplied inside the command list with the received message.
+The `commands` property inside a response object is an array that can be supplied any regular expressions. </br>Craneo uses these expressions to match any command supplied by the user with a response function of your choosing.
-</br> By adding the regular expresion `/^(.*?(\hello\b)[^$]*)$/i` inside our command list, we set up our bot to respond with our hello world function to any commands that include the string 'Hello'.
+</br> By adding the regular expression `/^(.*?(\hello\b)[^$]*)$/i` inside the command array, we are connecting any messages with the word "hello" to the `helloWorld` function.

 ### Listen to messages
 In your main app folder require Craneo along with your `response-list.js` file.